groboclown/petronia/The_Great_V3.md

     * That same component publishes a state of the available locales and translations.
     * The platform is probably the right source to discover the available translations.
 Or it's based on the platform published configuration paths state.
     * Need to figure out how extensions publish translations.
 They probably use `(mymodule).__file__` to find its install location, and get the directory from there.
+* timer helper should include an implementation that uses the time event.
+* basic definition of platform responsibilities.
+* Create theme extension API that is a layer on top of the platform.
+It provides better components that are themed.
+With this, make sure the platform stuff isn't themed and is as low-level as possible.
 * Implement secure module.
 It should allow different implementations to check the PGP signature.
 Implementations can be swapped out whenever, because enforcing a "only once" policy is silly due to the limitations in securing python.
 [OpenPGP-Python](https://github.com/singpolyma/OpenPGP-Python) looks promising, but doesn't provide an easy way to access the GPG key store, and depends on several other libraries that most likely require compilation.  [`python-gnupg`](https://pythonhosted.org/python-gnupg/) may be the easiest and safest - it relies upon the `gnupg` program to do everything, it's one file, and is under the BSD-3 clause license.  [openpgp-python](https://github.com/diafygi/openpgp-python) and [python-pgp](https://github.com/mitchellrj/python-pgp) are 100% python, but are under the GPL.
 Probably just want to go with [pycrypto](https://github.com/dlitz/pycrypto), as it's under the public domain, but it requires compilation sadface.
 To [verify a PKCS#5 v1.5 signature in Python](https://stackoverflow.com/a/19551810/4580538) / PyCrypto, use:
     ```python
     from Crypto.PublicKey import RSA